xarantolus/userchrome.css/README.md

 ![tab switch gif](.github/screenshots/tabswitch.gif)

-* The small search bar no longer displays an arrow when typing in text
+* The small search bar only displays the arrow button when the mouse is hovering over it (also with a small delay)
 * The URL bar buttons are only displayed when hovering over it, with a small delay

 ![alt](.github/screenshots/urlbar.gif)